 - Nutrition policies that encourage a positive healthy eating environment

-The Nutrition Resource Centre has documents with a variety of resources from across the country including evidence, resources, toolkits and policies to support the development of healthier food environments in recreation settings.
+Ontario Public Health Association ,Ontario Dietitians in Public Health and Nutrition Connections have documents with a variety of resources from across the country including evidence, resources, toolkits and policies to support the development of healthier food environments in recreation settings.